-- B) unseeded competitors shall be allocated to Starting Groups at random, such that an equal or near equal number of competitors are allocated to each Starting Group. - 7.4.2 Unless specified otherwise in Rule 7.1 or the relevant Sections and Rules of Part 3 (Event Rules), the quotas for the Semi-Final and Final Rounds shall be twenty-six (26) and eight (8), respectively. - 7.4.3 The quotas for the Semi-Final and Final Rounds shall each be filled with the highest ranked competitors from the immediately prior completed round as at the point in time when the results for that round have been made official and any appeals sentenced. - a) If there are two Starting Groups in any Category, the quota for the following round shall be equally divided and applied to both groups. - b) If the quota is exceeded as a result of ties, all tied competitors will qualify for the next round. - 7.4.4 The starting order within each Starting Group in the Qualification Round shall be determined as follows: - a) for route A, by random selection; and - b) for route B, in the same order as route A: - i) if there are two routes, with a stagger of 50%.
-For example, where the Start List includes twenty (20) or twenty-one (21) competitors, the competitor starting 11th on route A will start 1st on route B; and - ii) if there are three routes, with a stagger of 33%; and - c) for any route C, in the same order as route A with a stagger of 66%. - d) Subject to Sport Discretion (Rule 1.9.2), Youth National Championship and Qualification Series competitors may be allocated to similarly sized, non-overlapping Starting Waves, where the competitors in each Starting Wave shall have a starting order as set forth in Rules 7.4.4(a) to (c). - 7.4.5 The starting order for each round after the Qualification Round shall be the reverse of the ranking from the relevant preceding round, i.e., the best ranked starts last.
-Where competitors are tied, their starting order shall be: by random selection. -) where the tied competitors each have a Seeding, in descending order of their Seeding, i.e., best ranked starts last; and -) where the tied competitors are each unranked or have the same Seeding, randomized; and - where competitors(s) having a Seeding and unranked competitor(s) are tied, the unranked competitor(s) shall start first, and in each case will be published in an Official Start List.
+B) unseeded competitors shall be allocated to Starting Groups at random, such that an equal or near equal number of competitors are allocated to each Starting Group.

+- 7.4.2 Unless specified otherwise in Rule 7.1 or the relevant Sections and Rules of Part 3 (Event Rules), the quotas for the Semi-Final and Final Rounds shall be twenty-six (26) and eight (8), respectively. - 7.4.3 The quotas for the Semi-Final and Final Rounds shall each be filled with the highest ranked competitors from the immediately prior completed round as at the point in time when the results for that round have been made official and any appeals sentenced. - a) If there are two Starting Groups in any Category, the quota for the following round shall be equally divided and applied to both groups. - b) If the quota is exceeded as a result of ties, all tied competitors will qualify for the next round. - 7.4.4 The starting order within each Starting Group in the Qualification Round shall be determined as follows: - a) for route A, by random selection; and - b) for route B, in the same order as route A: - i) if there are two routes, with a stagger of 50%.
+For example, where the Start List includes twenty (20) or twenty-one (21) competitors, the competitor starting 11th on route A will start 1st on route B; and - ii) if there are three routes, with a stagger of 33%; and - c) for any route C, in the same order as route A with a stagger of 66%. - d) Subject to Sport Discretion (Rule 1.9.2), competitors may be allocated to similarly sized, non-overlapping Starting Waves, where the competitors in each Starting Wave shall have a starting order as set forth in Rules 7.4.4(a) to (c). - 7.4.5 The starting order for each round after the Qualification Round shall be the reverse of the ranking from the relevant preceding round, i.e., the best ranked starts last.
+Where competitors are tied, their starting order shall be by random selection.

-7.97.5 OnsightIsolation and Flash Format Competition Procedure
+7.5 Isolation and Flash Format Competition Procedure